PvPClt/project/Golden_en.md

 **Trump:**

 — What’s to tell?
 Mission accomplished.
 Denazification, demilitarization — done.
 The Donbas is "practically fully" liberated.
 Don't sweat the numbers.
 "Practically fully" sounds like a triumph.
 The rights of Russian speakers?
 Protected.
 What defeat?
 What are you talking about?
 It's a clear victory.
 Phase one.
 Then, after I get my Nobel and my term's over, you can finish the job and claim your total, final victory.
 Come on, Vova!
-Don't be a hardass!
+Don't be a stubborn prick!
 Let's sign the damn deal and be done with it!

 #OrthodoxMilitaryPutinism
                             👻